GovTechSG/seed-documentation/prerequisites-for-onboarding.md

 ### Supported operating systems and devices for SEED
 - A non-GSIB or a non-DWP device that runs on:
   - Windows 10 Pro or Enterprise versions
-  - macOS Big Sur 11 and later versions.
+  - macOS Big Sur 11 and later versions
 -  You must have administrator rights on the device.

   >**Notes:**
   >* Currently, you can't onboard virtual machine to SEED.